Skip to main content

 SMT Routing

-Verum's verification layer dispatches each obligation through a capability router that classifies the obligation by theory and picks an appropriate solver.
+Verum's verification layer dispatches each obligation through a capability router that classifies the obligation by theory and picks an appropriate backend.
 This page documents the routing policy.

 Implementation detail vs language contract

-The language itself makes no commitment to a specific SMT solver.
-The current release bundles Z3 and CVC5 as backends behind the router because that combination covers the theories Verum's verification layer needs today, and a Verum-native SMT solver is on the roadmap.
-Anywhere a specific backend is named below, treat it as a note about the current implementation — the router's contract is what is load-bearing.
+The language itself makes no commitment to a specific verification backend.
+The current release bundles multiple SMT backends behind the router because that combination covers the theories Verum's verification layer needs.
+Anywhere a specific backend profile is named below, treat it as a note about the current implementation — the router's contract is what is load-bearing.
+A future revision may replace the underlying solvers entirely with a Verum-native verifier; the contract above this page does not change.

-Verum's capability router classifies each obligation by the theories it uses and dispatches accordingly.
+Verum's capability router classifies each obligation by the theories it uses and dispatches to a backend whose profile covers them.

 How you request routing

-You do not select solvers directly.
-The capability router picks the solver based on the obligation's theory mix; you pick the strategy (how much effort to spend).
+You do not select backends directly.
+The capability router picks the backend based on the obligation's theory mix; you pick the strategy (how much effort to spend).
 The strategies that touch the SMT layer:

-@verify(formal) — single solver via the router (default)
+@verify(formal) — single backend via the router (default)

 @verify(thorough) / @verify(reliable) — portfolio

-Each obligation is dispatched to both solvers plus tactic-based proof search, all in parallel.
+Each obligation is dispatched to multiple backends plus tactic-based proof search, all in parallel.
 The first unsat wins:

 • Both unsat: accepted.